Policy-Oriented Binary Classification: Improving (KD-)CART Final Splits for Subpopulation Targeting: MDFS

-Since our theoretical results guarantee a lower risk than CART's splitting rule based on one given node and feature, we advocate using our methods at the final splits with features identified by CART.
-Restricting modifications to the last splits may appear trivial at first, however, note that as the tree grows deeper, the number of final splits increases exponentially, leading to non-trivial modifications to the policy designs.
+The suboptimality of CART for solving OSF LPC problem motivates our proposed method MDFS, which point-identifies $s^*$.
+Since our theoretical results apply to OSF LPC, we advocate using our methods at the final splits with features identified by CART.\footnote{Though we focus on explaining MDFS in this section, all the theorems in this section easily extend to KD-MDFS, i.e., replacing the final splits' split criterion function of KD-CART with MDFS.} Restricting modifications to the last splits may appear trivial at first, however, note that as the tree grows deeper, the number of final splits increases exponentially, leading to non-trivial modifications to the policy designs.
 We substantiate this claim with empirical applications in Section \ref{sec empirical studies}.